George W. Bush 2000 presidential campaign: September

-Another controversy was created when Democrats accused Bush of using subliminal messaging in an attack ad against Gore's prescription drug proposal where they accused him of flashing the word "RATS".
+Another controversy was created when Democrats accused Bush of using subliminal messaging in an attack ad against Gore's prescription drug proposal, with opponents accusing him of flashing the word "RATS" on the screen.
 Later Senators John Breaux and Ron Wyden asked the FCC to review Bush's ad although Bush had stated that there was no subliminal message in the ad.

-By mid September the Bush and Gore campaigns agreed to three 90-minute debates although the debate moderators and debate formats were initially left undecided.
+By mid-September, the Bush and Gore campaigns agreed to three 90-minute debates although the debate moderators and debate formats were initially left undecided.
 Days later both campaigns agreed to a format of traditional two-podium, table debate, and then a town-hall debate for the three debates.

-The Bush campaign was forced to shift resources to the South as the Gore campaign was embolden by its higher polling enough to target multiple Southern states despite those states having been earlier written off due to their disdain for Gore's environmental stances and lower polling causing the initial Gore strategy to focus on the Northeast, Pacific coast, and Midwestern states.
+The Bush campaign was forced to shift resources to the South as the Gore campaign was emboldened by its higher polling enough to target multiple Southern states despite those states having been earlier written off due to their disdain for Gore's environmental stances and lower polling causing the initial Gore strategy to focus on the Northeast, Pacific coast, and Midwestern states.

 Near the end of September polling for Bush worsen as Gore passed 50% for the first time after a CNN/USA Today/Gallup poll showed Gore leading Bush 51% to 41%.
 More polling by CNN/USA Today/Gallup showed Bush tied with Gore at 46%.